fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 Instead, consider something like this:

 - One zone for the general floor space in the middle of the warehouse.
-This zone has lots of <em class="aspect">Crates</em> for cover.
+This zone has lots of <em class="aspect">Crates_ for cover.
-- A zone for the area near some <em class="aspect">Industrial Equipment</em>.
-If it gets switched on, the equipment becomes a block: Great (+4) <em class="aspect">Mashing Gears</em> with Weapon:2.
+- A zone for the area near some <em class="aspect">Industrial Equipment_.
+If it gets switched on, the equipment becomes a block: Great (+4) <em class="aspect">Mashing Gears_ with Weapon:2.
 - A zone near the windows, where the snipers surrounding the warehouse can see PCs.
-The snipers are a hazard: Superb (+5) <em class="aspect">Snipers</em> with Weapon:3.
+The snipers are a hazard: Superb (+5) <em class="aspect">Snipers_ with Weapon:3.
-- A zone up on the <em class="aspect">Precarious Catwalks</em>.
+- A zone up on the <em class="aspect">Precarious Catwalks_.
 The fall off these catwalks is a limitation with Weapon:2.

 And that’s all you need.
 If people go outside, or into an office, that’s fine; you can improvise a zone that doesn’t have much special about it, or you can apply the effects of another zone to it—for example, the snipers would likely have a clear